gc-victor/query/README.md

 ### Query As An Isolated Service

-Query allows you to set a service with authentication to access remote SQLite databases and possibility to use [Query CLI](https://github.com/gc-victor/query/blob/main/README.md#cli) or [Query API](https://github.com/gc-victor/query/blob/main/README.md#apis) or  [Query Studio](https://github.com/gc-victor/query-studio).
+Query allows you to set a service with authentication to access remote SQLite databases and possibility to use [Query CLI](https://github.com/gc-victor/query/blob/main/README.md#cli), [Query API](https://github.com/gc-victor/query/blob/main/README.md#apis) and  [Query Studio](https://github.com/gc-victor/query-studio).

 ### How to use it